photovoltex/dotfiles/README.md

 add the user to sudo via `visudo` (`EDITOR=vim visudo`) like `<username> ALL=(ALL) ALL` (see root entry) \
 switch then to the created user

-> don't forget to enable NetworkManager -> systemctl enable NetworkManager.service

-> the first login with the new user will show a notice fro zsh, ignore it with `q`

 # user setup
 ```shell
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/photovoltex/dotfiles/main/.install)"